-The above rules are slightly different when it comes to what’s called ‘distance selling’, e.g. goods sold online, via mail, or telephone.
+The above rules are slightly different when it comes to what’s called ‘distance selling’.
+Distance selling refers to goods sold via digital TV, mail order, or telephone.

-If an item is sold in this manner, the customer has the right to cancel their order for a limited time for any reason, even if the item isn’t faulty.
+Suppose an item is sold by distance selling.
+In that case, the customer has the right to cancel their order for a limited time for any reason – even if the item isn’t faulty.